 46. In the decoded text for the TAF, what time of day is that forecast for?

 The correct answer is B: Pretty obvious.
-The forecast time is 1400 UTC, which is 0900 Central time.
+The forecast time is 2220 UTC.

 47. According to the forecast, at what time could you expect there to be a cloud ceiling over the airport, using Central Standard Time?